Edward Dowling (priest)

-Edward Dowling, SJ (also known as Father Ed) was a Jesuit priest and spiritual advisor to Bill W., co-founder of Alcoholics Anonymous.
+Edward Dowling, (1898–1960), also known as Father Ed, was a Jesuit priest and spiritual advisor to Bill W., co-founder of Alcoholics Anonymous.

 Biography

 Dowling was the oldest of five children in an Irish Catholic family in St. Louis.
 His paternal grandfather emigrated from Ireland in the mid-1800s and opened a railroad construction company, which his father also managed.
-Both his father and mother, Anastasia Cullinane, were very religious.
-Dowling was sent to Holy Name School before attending St. Louis University High School.
-He then attended St. Mary's College in Kansas, and played baseball semi-professionally as well as in school.
-He tried out for both the St. Louis Browns and the Boston Red Sox, but was picked up by neither.
-Dowling initially studied journalism; he reported for the St. Louis Globe-Democrat for a year before joining the U.S. Army in World War I, and studied for a year at Medill School of Journalism at Northwest University.
+Both his father and mother, Anastasia Cullinane, were observant Catholics.
+Dowling was a student at Holy Name School before attending St. Louis University High School.
+He attended St. Mary's College in Kansas, and played baseball semi-professionally as well as in school.
+He tried out for both the St. Louis Browns and the Boston Red Sox, but neither hired him.
+Dowling initially studied journalism; he reported for the St. Louis Globe-Democrat for a year before joining the U.S. Army in World War I. He studied for a year at Medill School of Journalism at Northwest University.

 In 1919, Dowling entered St. Stanislaus Seminary.
-However, he struggled with his spirituality, and left the seminary to study philosophy in St. Louis.
+He struggled with his spirituality, and left the seminary to study philosophy in St. Louis.
 After three years, Dowling went to Chicago to teach at Loyola Academy.
-He then returned to St. Mary's College to study theology for three years, and Father Dowling was ordained in 1931; he was assigned to the Sodality of Our Lady the following year, and took his final vows in 1936.
+He then returned to St. Mary's College to study theology for three years, and was ordained in 1931; he was assigned to the Sodality of Our Lady the following year, and took his final vows as a Jesuit in 1936.
 While there, Dowling served as the editor of the sodality's magazine, The Queen's Work.
 He held this position and lived in the society until his death in 1960.

 Dowling also had training as a genealogist, and was an advocate of civil rights.
 In 1957, the 100th anniversary of the Dred Scott court case, Dowling led an effort to locate Scott's previously unmarked grave.
 Dowling raised funds for a modest headstone, saying, "[I]f someone some day wants to put up a better monument it will at least be known where Dred Scott lies."